sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 Packets dropped due to invalid hdr length: 0
 Packets dropped on interface with no IP: 0
 Replies dropped on downstream interface: 0
-Requests dropped on upstream interface: 0
+Requests dropped on upstream interface: 2
-Packets dropped due to invalid opcode: 0
-Packets dropped due to invalid options: 0
-Packets dropped on exceeding the max hop count: 0 Total number of DHCPv4 packets dropped: 0
-BOOTP packets received from client: 4
-DHCPv4 DISCOVER packets received from client: 4
-DHCPv4 REQUEST packets received from client: 0
-DHCPv4 INFORM packets received from client: 0
-DHCPv4 RELEASE packets received from client: 0
-DHCPv4 DECLINE packets received from client: 0
 DHCPv4 OFFER packets received from server: 0
 DHCPv4 ACK packets received from server: 0
 DHCPv4 NACK packets received from server: 0
-DHCPv4 OFFER packets relayed to client: 0
-DHCPv4 ACK packets relayed to client: 0
-DHCPv4 NACK packets relayed to client: 0
+Packets dropped on exceeding the max hop count: 0 DHCPv4 OFFER packets relayed to client on other downstream interface: 0 DHCPv4 ACK packets relayed to client on other downstream interface: 0 DHCPv4 NACK packets relayed to client on other downstream interface: 0

 # show ip dhcp statistics Vlan200
 Usage: show ip dhcp statistics [OPTIONS] <interface_name>